 - travel to and from the place of volunteering

-- care of dependents while volunteering
+- care of dependants while volunteering

 - equipment or protective clothing needed for carrying out the voluntary work

-- sundries like phone calls or postage
+- sundries, such as phone calls or postage.

 HMRC have scale rates for travel and subsistence costs.
-If you use these, HMRC should accept that the payment or reimbursement is ‘reasonable’.
+If you use these, HMRC should accept that the payment or reimbursement is reasonable.

 HMRC’s scale rates include the Approved Mileage Allowance Payment (AMAP) rates.
 You can use these to pay or reimburse a volunteer when they use their own car for volunteering.
 If you use these rates, the payments are not subject to income tax or NIC under PAYE, and you do not need to report them to HMRC.
 You should keep good records of any such payments you make.

-If a volunteer carries passengers in their car as part of their volunteering, they can claim an additional 5 pence per mile per passenger.
+If a volunteer carries passengers in their car as part of their volunteering, they can claim an additional 5pence per mile, per passenger.